Create a workspace

 There are two types of Databricks workspaces available:

-- Serverless workspaces (Public Preview): A workspace deployment in your Databricks account that comes pre-configured with serverless compute and default storage to provide a completely serverless experience.
-Can still connect to your cloud storage.
+- Serverless workspaces: A workspace deployment in your Databricks account that comes pre-configured with serverless compute and default storage to provide a completely serverless experience.
+You can still connect to your cloud storage from serverless workspaces.

-- Traditional workspaces: A workspace deployment in your Databricks account that provisions storage and compute resources in your existing cloud account.
-Serverless compute is still available in traditional workspaces.
+- Classic workspaces: A workspace deployment in your Databricks account that provisions storage and compute resources in your existing cloud account.
+Serverless compute is still available in classic workspaces.

 Choosing a workspace type

 The following sections describe which workspace type is best for common use cases.
-Use these recommendations to help you decide whether you should deploy a serverless or traditional workspace.
+Use these recommendations to help you decide whether to deploy a serverless or a classic workspace.

 When to choose serverless workspaces